jonathanglasmeyer/bachelor/thesis/src/Main.md

 The value of $x$ has to be determined empirically: how many of the $top_X$ words should be filtered out?
 There has to be a balance between not accidentally excluding keywords (i.e "sex" is in the $top_{500}$ words, but is a central keyword in lecture `psy-14`) and filtering out enough filler words.

 After experimenting with some values I chose $x=500$ for my measurements.
-It is hard to find a less ad hoc approach to determine the "best" $x$, as there is no "meta"-metric that would assess how well a given $x$ captures the goal of accurately describing the detection accuracy of keywords; it necessarily is a "best guess". $x=500$ was chosen by looking at the relationship of $x$ to $\Delta KWDR$ (the improvement in KWDR-500) in an example lecture, as shown in figure \ref{x-to-KWDR}.
+It is hard to find a less ad hoc approach to determine the "best" $x$, as there is no "meta"-metric that would assess how well a given $x$ captures the goal of accurately describing the detection accuracy of keywords; it necessarily is a "best guess". $x=500$ was chosen by looking at the relationship of $x$ to $\Delta KWDR$ (the improvement in KWDR-500) in an example lecture, as shown in Figure \ref{x-to-KWDR}.
 For values of $x$ below ~200 the growth of improvement is explained by the gradual removal of filler words from the set of keywords.
 The recognition accuracy of filler words is not improved by our approach which is why they prevent the accuracy improvement of actual keywords to be visible.
 Above ~200 this factor is ruled out and the chosen $x$ value has only miniscule influence on the resulting KWDR.

 ![Relation of x to $\Delta KWDR$, compiled by running the analysis on lecture `geology-8` with the x-values 0, 20, 40, 60, 80, 100, 200, 300, 400, 500 and 1000.\label{x-to-KWDR}](images/kwdr_150.png)